jhnc/findimagedupes/README.md

     When **--merge** is used, the original fingerprint databases are not modified, even if **--prune** is used.

+    If multiple fingerprint databases are to be used but the merge output is not required, specify: **--merge**=_/dev/null_

     See also: **--rescan**

 - **-n**, **--no-compare**